 Critique Story Submitting Guidelines

-2. All stories shared must be speculative fiction stories or excerpts up to 3,500 words
+- All stories shared must be speculative fiction stories or excerpts up to 3,500-words

-4. Writers sharing their stories for critique must also include content warnings.
+- Writers sharing their stories for critique must also include with their focus areas content warnings.

-5. To avoid continuously editing a piece and allowing the writer time to implement changes and make story decisions, critiques are only done during the critique session.
+- To avoid continuously editing a piece and allowing the writer time to implement changes and make story decisions, critiques should only be given during the critique session.

-6. Sex, violence, and curse words are okay.
-But listen if someone says something makes them uncomfortable (you’re not writing in a vacuum)
+- Sex, violence, and curse words are okay.
+But listen if someone says something makes them uncomfortable (you’re not writing in a vacuum).

-8. Be open to feedback, critiques, and comments, and understand there is more than one way to approach writing a story
+- Be open to feedback, critiques, and comments and understand there is more than one way to approach writing a story

 Our Workshop Set Up